standardgalactic/zet/_posts/2020-05-08-rust-verification-tools.md

 Are they complete?
 Are they being maintained?
 What common standards and benchmarks exist?

+*[Update March 2021:
+Rust verification tools are in active development.
+I'm not going to rewrite this entire article but I will mention that my team at Google has been working on how to use [KLEE], [SeaHorn] and [Crux-MIR] to verify Rust - you can get our tools [on github here](https://project-oak.github.io/rust-verification-tools/).
+]*

 Here is a list of the tools that I know about (more details below):
 - Cargo-KLEE: